 Does Hathorn® offer a warranty?

 Yes, all cameras and parts come with a full one-year warranty.
 Unlike other players in the industry, our warranty means something both to the customer and to us.
 We stand behind our quality North American design and workmanship that we put into everything we build and sell.
 We don’t hide behind gimmicks such as a “limited lifetime warranties” which implies that everything is the user's fault.
 We work with our customers to ensure their problems are solved promptly by interacting one-on-one with a actual decision maker, not some help desk in a foreign country.
 We understand that tools only make you money when they are in the ground so we work tirelessly to ensure that you aren’t waiting to get your tool repaired.

 We always encourage buyers to purchase from a dealer in our North American /Australian network.
 This provides buyers with the best local after sales service.
 They will be more than happy to walk you through our product suite.
 However, if you'd prefer to deal with us directly you can order directly from Hathorn® here (inquire here) or by calling 1-888-HATHORN.

 All Hathorn® camera systems come with a built-in sonde transmitter that operates at 512htz and is easily locatable with any industry standard receiver (locator).
 Don't have a locator?
 Buy one from Hathorn®, all USA made.

 What happens if my push rod kinks or breaks?

 Your camera reel will require a repair called a reterm.
 The push rod from the kink to the camera head is removed and then the camera head is reattached.
-This is why it’s a good practice to buy a longer camera reel that you typically need.
-It’s much easier and less expensive to do a returm than to replace an entire reel of push rod.
+This is why it’s a good practice to buy a longer camera reel than you typically need.
+It’s much easier and less expensive to do a reterm than to replace an entire reel of push rod.

 Do all camera systems come with recording?